madtank/autogenstudio-skills/rag/README.md

 pip install beautifulsoup4 requests langchain-community tiktoken
 ```

-Note: Replace the above dependencies with the actual ones required by the scripts, as my access does not include the ability to verify their content.

 ## Usage

 Both the indexing and retrieval scripts are intended for local use to ensure they function correctly with your dataset before integrating them as skills in AutoGen Studio.